lumin-sh/LoomUI/README.md

 LoomUI is a Minecraft GUI Library that makes creating dynamic and unique GUI's easy
  ## Usage

-To start using LoomUI its dependency needs to be added to your build tool, add the following:
+To start using LoomUI its dependency needs to be added to your build tool:

 ### Repository